ItsSpirax/MPSTME-Attendance-Report/README.md

 * Fetches up to date attendance data from the SVKM portal.
 * Displays attendance summary with subject-wise breakdown and graphical representation.
 * Encrypts user credentials before sending them to the backend.
 * Does not store user credentials or attendance data.
-Logs user agent, college name and errors only for debugging purposes.
+Logs user agent only for debugging purposes.
 * Simple and easy-to-use interface.

 ## Demo